MamtaBhagia/MapnetImplementation/README.md

 NVLabs has shown their work on the data 7Scenes and the RobotCar dataset.
 We have created our own data of an indoor room, here at IIT Mandi using ZED.

 ## ZED Installation
-- Download Zed SDK from the below link according to the specifications of your machine: Link
+- Download Zed SDK from [this link](https://www.stereolabs.com/developers/release/2.4/#sdkdownloads_anchor) according to the specifications of your machine.

 - Zed is by default installed in /usr/local directory.

 - Go to /usr/local/zed/sample/positionaltracking/ and run following commands:
 ```